davidalpert/go-git-mob/CONTRIBUTING.md

 A quick discussion to coordinate a proposed change can someimes save hours of rework.

 Please review existing issues before creating a new one or submitting a pull request.

+### Up for grabs

+Our current focus is on reaching feature parity and releasing v1.0.

+- please review our [v1.0 - feature parity](https://github.com/davidalpert/go-git-mob/projects/1) project board which tracks that scope

 ## Setup for Local Development